 After you have prepared your garden for planting, sprinkle the dry pet food on the bed.
 Then turn the water and soil and let it decay naturally.

-Cover it with a cardboard until they decomposes to protect the foods from being eaten by wild animals that may visit your garden.
+Cover it with cardboard until they decompose to protect the foods from being eaten by wild animals that may visit your garden.

-Alfalfa pellets and soybean from the grain store will also work great for your naturally fertilizer preparation.
-Check the food use for salt content to avoid the use of pet foods that contain high levels of sodium.
+Alfalfa meal pellets and soybean from the grain store will also work great for your natural organic fertilizer preparation.
+Check the food use for salt content to avoid pet foods that contain high levels of sodium.

 Dry foods containing a minimum of 3% sodium are recommended to support normal growth and development.